 Bricklayers usually work on construction sites as part of a team of bricklayers and stonemasons.
 Working hours are long and can involve frequent overtime, weekend and holiday work.
-A typical working week is between Monday and Friday though and most brickies work between eight and ten hours on a daily basis.
+A typical working week is between Monday and Friday, however, and most brickies work between eight and ten hours on a daily basis.

 Entry Route & Requirements

 Generally, employers place more emphasis on the importance of hands-on experience rather than academic qualifications.
 Indeed, you don’t need any specific academic credentials to break into this line of work.